Anjuauti/Code_clause_Face_Emotion_Detection/README.md

 Dataset: You can find the dataset used for training in this repository.
 Training: The model training script is available in the face_emotion_detection.ipynb directory.
 Adjust the hyperparameters as needed.
-Inference: Once trained, the model can be used for inference on new images. some sample images are provided in test folder
+Inference: Once trained, the model can be used for inference on new images.
 # Acknowledgments

 Special thanks to CodeClause for providing the internship opportunity.